Fire and rescue services

 You should check with local authorities in the countries you're leaving, entering or passing through whether you must declare higher amounts of currency.

-If you travel by road or train, allow extra time to cover disruptions.
+Allow extra time to cover disruptions.

 Always carry your passport even within the Schengen area.